selva221724/ConvFinQA-RAG/README.md

 Over four days (about 2 hours each day between coffee breaks), here's how it went down:

 **Day 1: The "What Am I Looking At?"
 Phase 🤔**
 I spent the first day just wrapping my head around financial data.
-Coming from conversational text, this was a whole different beast.
+Coming from general text RAG builder background, this was a whole different beast.
 Tables everywhere, numbers that needed to make sense, and percentages that had to be calculated just right.
 Started with dev.json because, well, baby steps!

 **Day 2: The "Now We're Cooking!"
 Phase 🛠️**
 Decided to go with Pinecone for the vector DB - didn't want to waste time setting up local alternatives.
 Grabbed OpenAI's endpoints because they're reliable and cost-effective.
 First RAG pipeline was... let's say "numerically challenged" 😅 But after some custom table parsing and chunking magic, things started looking up.